surfstudio/SurfGear/packages/surf_lint_rules/README.md

 If you would like to contribute to the package (e.g. by improving the documentation, solving a bug or adding a cool new feature), please review our [contribution guide](../../CONTRIBUTING.md) first and send us your pull request.

-You PRs are always welcome.
+Your PRs are always welcome.

 ## How to reach us